OHIF/Architecture/README.md

 OHIF believes that pure HTML5/JavaScript based viewers is the future of medical imaging.
 We also believe that all server side functionality can be implemented using JavaScript which simplifies the technology stack to a single language.
-This believe if based on the enhancements coming with JavaScript ES6 and the success of Node.JS on the server side.

 Languages:
 * [JavaScript ES6](https://github.com/lukehoban/es6features) - as much as possible
-* JavaScript ES5 (third party libraries are acceptable)
+* JavaScript ES5 - when using third party libraries
-* C/C++ (only if absolutely necessary)
+* C/C++ - only if absolutely necessary

 Technologies:
 * [Meteor](https://www.meteor.com/) - as much as possible